 We get a lot of requests for assistance with school reports and assignments.
 Unfortunately, as much as we’d like to, we are just not able to provide personal assistance on each report.
 What we can do is offer the following advice: Start Early!!

 Check out the web pages on our site first!
 Then visit your local school library, public library, and college libraries.
 They have a great selection of Native American books.
 Talk to the librarians about your project; they can also give you different ideas.
 Many libraries also have computers that will connect you to the world wide web.
 If you wish to buy books like the ones below, please contact us and for a variety of Native written books please visit Oyate.

 When the Shadbush Blooms is available for purchase as a signed/dedicated copy from us at www.whentheshadbushblooms.net.
-See our webpage When the Shadbush Blooms for activities & more!
+See our webpage When the Shadbush Blooms to see the video and for activities & more!

 Books about the Lenape / Delaware people that are interesting and helpful are: